autoSteve/ha-solcast-solar/FAQ.md

 * Q: I'm trying to set up (or re-set up) the integration, and **I'm getting 429 errors** and can't get any further.
 What's happening?
 * Solcast's API status page at [https://status.solcast.com/](https://status.solcast.com/) says that the API status is all green, but **I'm getting 429 errors**.
 What should I do?
 * Q: You asked for DEBUG logs to be provided when raising issues.
 How do I get these?
+* Q: The Solcast Toolkit site will not allow me to add a new rooftop site.
+I get a minus one error.
+Why?
 * Q: I don't understand the README, and it's too long.
 Can it be simplified?
 * Q: Is submitting debug logging going to expose my API key or location to the world?
 * Q: I get a timeout connecting to api.solcast.com.au!!!
 What the heck is happening? (...raises issue...)